Skip to content

 Preloaded schemas

-By default, the system prompt includes only a compact hint for each collection — enough for the LLM to know the dataset exists, but it must call get_dataset_details before writing SQL.
+By default, the system prompt includes only a compact hint for each collection — enough for the LLM to know the dataset exists, but it must call get_schema before writing SQL.
 This keeps token usage low when many collections are configured.

 Set "preload": true on a collection to inject its full column schema (names, types, descriptions, and H3 index columns) directly into the system prompt.
 This lets the LLM write correct SQL on the first turn without an extra tool call, at the cost of more prompt tokens.